richardyilin/High_Throughput_Component_Labeling_Engine/README.md

 ## Files in this repository

    The code of CLE is [CLE.v](./src/CLE.v).
-Although I implemented CLE from its frontend RTL codes and gate-level to the backend of place and route in this project, the non-disclosure agreement forbids me from revealing anything about the cell library.
-As a result, only RTL codes is included in this repository.
+Although I implemented CLE from its frontend RTL code and gate-level to the backend of place and route in this project, the non-disclosure agreement forbids me from revealing anything about the cell library.
+As a result, only the RTL code is included in this repository.

 ## Statement of the problem